 10. Lack of a Business Plan.

+The last of our top reasons food truck businesses fail relates to the lack of a business plan.
 The previous nine points MUST be addressed in your business plan, and the plan MUST be right the first time.
 The business plan is what everything your mobile restaurant will do is based on.

 It will force you to plan ahead, think about the competition, formulate a marketing strategy, define your management structure, and plan your financing, among other things.
 It is your roadmap to success.
 Do not proceed without a solid business plan.